 CVE-2026-5823: SQL Injection in itsourcecode Construction Management System

 CVE-2026-5823 is a medium severity SQL injection vulnerability in itsourcecode Construction Management System version 1.
-0. The issue exists in an unknown functionality of the file /borrowed_tool_report. php, where manipulation of the 'Home' argument allows remote attackers to perform SQL injection.
+0. The issue exists in an unknown functionality of the /borrowed_tool_report. php file, where manipulation of the 'Home' argument allows remote attackers to perform SQL injection.
 The vulnerability has a CVSS 4.
 0 base score of 5.
-3 and the exploit code is publicly available.
-No official patch or remediation guidance has been provided by the vendor at this time.
+3, indicating a moderate risk.
+No official patch or remediation guidance is currently available, and there is no evidence of exploitation in the wild.
+The vulnerability could potentially allow unauthorized database queries if exploited.

 AI Analysis